Running production-grade stateful workloads (e.g., databases) in Kubernetes is difficult and heavily discouraged due to the following reasons.

 This section demonstrates how to deploy Immuta using the Immuta Enterprise Helm chart once the prerequisite local services are configured.

-Create a Helm values file named immuta-values.yaml
+Create a Helm values file named immuta-values.yaml with the following content:

-Update all placeholder values in the immuta-values.yaml
+Update all in the immuta-values.yaml file.

 Deploy Immuta.